tanghao-xiaomi/docs/en/app_dev/system_apps/Dev_UI_App.md

     }
     ```

 2. Add a new JSON object to the musics array for each song you want to add.
-Refer to the parameter escriptions below.
+Refer to the parameter descriptions below.

     | Parameter  | Description                                                                  |
     | :--------- | :--------------------------------------------------------------------------- |